yukiakai212/typeany/README.md

 ## 🤔 Why would you use this?

-- Help migrate a legacy JavaScript project to TypeScript by adding `any` everywhere.
+- Migrate a legacy JavaScript project to TypeScript **with permissive `any` everywhere** (for gradual typing).
-- Convert a TypeScript project to plain JavaScript for faster prototyping.
+- Convert a TypeScript codebase back to plain JavaScript **for faster prototyping or delivery**.
-- Strip types before bundling or processing with a tool that doesn't support TS.
+- Strip types before bundling or passing code to tools **that don't support TypeScript**.
-- Generate raw/untyped output for AI tools or analysis.
+- Generate raw, untyped output **for AI models, code analysis, or codegen pipelines**.
-- Troll your teammates on a Friday (Use at your own risk).
+- Or just **troll your teammates on a Friday**.
+(Use at your own risk)

 ---